This guide explains how to add routines to a database when using PHPMyAdmin in a cPanel account.

 There are two kinds of Routines that can be added in PHPMyAdmin:

 Each of these have different specific syntax requirements which this guide will not discuss in depth.
 Please consult the manual for your version of MySQL or MariaDB to learn the specifics of creating these different types of routines.
 The following is the link to MySQL 8's documentation:

 IMPORTANT: In order to successfully add a stored routine via PHPMyAdmin, you must be logged into cPanel with the actual username and password.
 You cannot do this if you have logged in with a session.
 An example of using a session to login is when you click the orange "cP" icon from the List Accounts page in WHM.
-We have filed a case with our development team for further review about this limitation here:

 - Login to cPanel